Netural/frontend-resources/code-guidelines/HTML.md

 ## JavaScript generated markup

-Writing markup in a JavaScript file makes the content harder to find, harder to edit, and less performant.
-Avoid it whenever possible.
+Writing markup in JavaScript makes the content harder to find, edit and maintain.
+Furthermore, it is way less performant.
+Avoid whenever possible.
 Use serverside rendering or if not possible at least choose a JS templating library ([Handlebars](http://handlebarsjs.com/) preferred).

 ## Links